VanquishedWombat/vwCropper/readme.md

 ## Creating a vwCropper

-A single vwCropper instance is all that is needed to power image cropping for all the images on your Konva canvas.
+A single vwCropper instance is all that is needed to power image cropping for all the Konva.Paths on your Konva canvas.

 To make a cropper instantiate a new `vwCropper` - note the config object used at instantiation differs from the one in the `cropper.init()` - see below.